A hand reaching up into the air above a field of grass

 You don’t have to go far — nearby nature counts.

-• Aim for at least 2 hours per week outdoors (15 minutes per day)
+• Aim for at least 2 hours per week outdoors (at least 15 minutes per day)

 • Stack short visits: a few minutes here and there adds up.